-Your dietary choices may help calm rosacea symptoms because certain foods can affect inflammation, dilate blood vessels, or generate heat in the body.
+Your dietary choices may help calm rosacea symptoms because certain foods can affect inflammation and dilate blood vessels.

 You’ll mostly likely not need to avoid all trigger foods.
 Some foods may cause flare-ups in some people with rosacea, but not in others.
-Just as with food allergies and other conditions, it’s important to determine which foods impact your symptoms.
+Just as with food allergies and other conditions, it’s important to determine which foods affect your symptoms.

 Figuring out which foods to eat and which to avoid may take time and careful observation.
 Keep a daily food and symptom journal.
 Log everything you eat and drink, as well as any changes to your rosacea.
 Remove foods one at a time to see your body’s response to it.

 Speak to your doctor, dietitian, or nutritionist about the best diet for you.
 Ask about good food alternatives to help ensure that you’re eating a balanced daily diet.